nasa/pvslib/README.md

 * Víctor Carreño, NASA (retired), USA

 If we have incorrectly attributed a PVS development or you have contributed to NASALib and your name is not included here, please let us know.

+If you want to contribute please read this [guide](DEVEL-GUIDE.md).

 DISCLAIMER
 --